Retail buyer

 - analyse consumer buying patterns and predict future trends

-- train and mentor junior staff.
+- mentor and support junior staff.

 Salary

-- Starting salaries for junior buyers are in the region of £18,000 to £25,000.
+- Salaries for junior buyers/buyers' assistants are in the region of £25,000 to £35,000 depending on your experience.

-- With experience you can expect salaries of £25,000 to £45,000.
+- Buyers can expect salaries in the region of £30,000 to £45,000.

 Salaries vary according to several factors, including location, the size of the business and product type.
 Store turnover may also have a bearing on salary, rewarding good performance.
 Some companies offer attractive benefits like retail discount, a company car and private healthcare.